mrcolor-blind/ML_ModelAlgorithmImplementation/README.md

 - Runs **MyKNN** (from scratch), outputs validation results, and saves a validation curve plot.
 - Runs **Scikit-learn KNN**, outputs validation results, and saves its validation curve plot.
 - Supports a **predict mode** to generate predictions from a CSV file using both implementations, saving results side-by-side.

+3. **Analysis Report** – a report regarding the performance of the KNN model implemented from scratch (in spanish).

 ---